| |

 angular direction towards the eleventh and eighth holes.
 A turn was made from this point and the inward play was along the cliff top

-The following year Fred Smith from Coombo Bank, Seven Oaks was appointed green keeper and the 18 holes measuring three and-a-half miles
+1909, Duncan Fleming resigned and Fred Smith from Combe Bank, Seven Oaks in Kent was appointed green keeper and the 18 holes measuring

 The course was officially opened on 4th June 1908 when a professional tournament was played which included J.H.
 Taylor, Alex Herd,